 A local TV news and weather channel’s app on my phone includes other features of interest, one being “This Day In History.”
-After scanning the headlines about last night’s shootings, car wrecks and warnings about yet another oncoming winter storm to hit the Great Plains, I scrolled down to read that on April 10, 1912, “The Titanic set sail from Southampton, England, on its maiden voyage across the Atlantic Ocean headed for New York City.”
+After scanning the headlines about last night’s shootings, car wrecks and warnings about yet another oncoming winter storm to hit the Great Plains, I scrolled down to read that on this day, April 10, 1912, “The RMS Titanic set sail from Southampton, England, on its maiden voyage across the Atlantic Ocean headed for New York City.”

 The winter of 1911-1912 had been unusually mild.
 Higher-than-normal temperatures in the North Atlantic had caused more icebergs to drift away from the west coast of Greenland than at any time in the previous 50 years.
 If not for that one unseasonably warm winter, perhaps the Titanic might never have had an iceberg to hit.

 It has been noted that wireless operators aboard had received warnings from other vessels in the area about large concentrations of icebergs in the area.
 The fact that the fateful, fatal collision might have been avoided makes the disaster even more tragic.

 Billy Graham is quoted as remarking that “The greatest surprise in life to me is the brevity of life.”
 Surprised would be an understatement in the minds of passengers swallowed up in the frigid waters and those fortunate few clinging to lifeboats that night, never imagining that tomorrow might not come.